Real Name | John Patrick Daly |

 - John Daly's relationship status is Divorced

-- Which college/university did John Daly go to?
-John Daly went to University of Arkansas
+- Where did John Daly go to school?
+John Daly is a graduate of University of Arkansas

-- John Daly's kids are John Patrick Daly II, Sierra Lynn Daly, Shynah Hale Daly
+- John Daly childrens names are John Patrick Daly II, Sierra Lynn Daly, Shynah Hale Daly

 FAQ